-UgCS allows adding custom vector layers or 3D buildings to display it on the map of UgCS and to take it into consideration when the route is calculated.
+UgCS allows adding custom 3D objects or vector layers to display them on the map of UgCS and to consider it when the route is calculated.

 *.KMZ file must be legacy (ZIP 2.0) compression compatible.
 The contents of a KMZ file are a single root KML document (notionally "doc.kml") and optionally any overlays, images, icons, and COLLADA 3D models referenced in the KML including network-linked KML files.
 The root KML document by convention is a file named "doc.kml" at the root directory level, which is the file loaded upon opening.
 By convention, the root KML document is at the root level and referenced files are in subdirectories (e.g. images for overlay images).